codahale/sneaker/README.md

 directory in a common bucket, but we recommend you do two things:

 1. Use a `Private` ACL.
-In addition to the cryptographic controls of `kms-secrets`, access control is critical in preventing security breaches.
+In addition to the cryptographic controls of `secman`, access control is critical in preventing security breaches.

 2. Enable access logging, ideally to a tightly-controlled, secure bucket.
 While Amazon's CloudTrail provides audit logging for the vast